 The PSA Test

-The second type of test is equally simple: the PSA test.
-This is a blood test, and since your doctor will already be drawing blood for other tests, the test order can just be added to the list.
-Results should be back within about 14 days.
+Prostate cancer screening starts with a PSA test.
+This is a blood test, and if your doctor is already drawing blood for other tests, the PSA test order can be added.
+Results should be back within a few days.

 - Your age